Access Synology NAS from anywhere

 If you upgrade Synology from DSM6 to DSM7, you will need to uninstall and then reinstall the Tailscale app.
 Do not perform the Synology DSM7 upgrade over Tailscale or you may lose your connection during the upgrade.

-We always use hybrid networking mode on Synology, which means that if you share subnets, they will be reachable over UDP and TCP, but not pingable.
+Tailscale uses hybrid networking mode on Synology, which means that if you share subnets, they will be reachable over UDP and TCP, but not necessarily pingable.

-Other Synology apps cannot make outgoing connections to your other Tailscale nodes yet.
-Only incoming connections work right now.
+Other Synology packages cannot make outgoing connections to your other Tailscale nodes by default on DSM7.
+See instructions below to enable.

 Tailscale on Synology currently can do